SimenHolmestad/CameraHub/readme.md

-**Note:** The readme is currently a bit out of date, but will be updated soon.

 # CameraHub

-CameraHub is meant to be an application for controlling a camera (DSLR or Raspberry PI camera module) through a web interface.
-The repo consists of a Flask backend and a react Frontend designed with Material UI.
-While the project is currently being used with a Raspberry PI 4, it will probably work with older versions as well.
+CameraHub is an application for controlling a camera through a web interface.
+Currently, only Raspberry PI camera modules and canon DSLRs are supported, but adding additional camera types should not be that difficult.
+The application consists of a Flask backend and a react Frontend designed with Material UI.
+While the project is currently being used with a Raspberry PI 4, it will probably work with older versions of Raspberry PIs as well.

 # Motivation
 CameraHub does much of the same as [this project](https://github.com/SimenHolmestad/Fotobox) (made some time ago), but aims to: